mananp-2730/project-nexus/README.md

 # Project Nexus: The AI War Room

+**Live Demo:** [project-nexus-khaki-mu.vercel.app](https://project-nexus-khaki-mu.vercel.app/) *(Note: The backend is hosted on a free Render tier.
+If it has been asleep, the first debate may take ~45 seconds to wake the server up!)*

 Project Nexus is a multi-agent AI orchestrator designed to solve a classic business problem: the disconnect between Sales and Engineering.

 By utilizing a state-graph architecture, Nexus creates an automated "War Room" where an AI Sales Agent and an AI Engineering Agent debate client briefs in real-time.
 It translates vague, ambitious sales requirements into structured, technically feasible constraints before a human Product Manager ever has to step in.